brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 ## DeepSpeed implementation

 Implementing an existing code in DeepSpeed is pretty simple.
 To start, DeepSpeed features can be activated via the deepspeed API or its [Configuration JSON](https://www.deepspeed.ai/docs/config-json/).
-The number of possible optimizations is large, as it can defines parallelism, floating point precision, logger, communication parameters, etc. In our implementation, we will start with a simple config file, where we configure the DeepSpeed logger to output memory and throughput info at every 10 epochs (`steps_per_print`), we set the batch size to `256` and (optionally) define the settings of the optimizer (`optimizer`) and learning rate scheduler (`scheduler`):
+The number of possible optimizations is large, as it can defines parallelism, floating point precision, logger, communication parameters, etc. In our implementation, we will start with a simple config file, where we configure the DeepSpeed logger to output memory and throughput info at every 10 steps (`steps_per_print`), we set the batch size to `256` and (optionally) define the settings of the optimizer (`optimizer`) and learning rate scheduler (`scheduler`):

 ```json
 {